Sendhwa

 Sendhwa is a city with a municipal government in Barwani district in the Indian state of Madhya Pradesh.
-It is the headquarters for Sendhwa Tehsil.
+It is the headquarters for Sendhwa Tehsil and Sub Division.

 Geography

 Sendhwa is located at MH&MP Border 21.68°N 75.1°E. It has an average elevation of 409 metres (1341 feet).

 Demographics

 As of the 2011 Census of India, Sendhwa had a population of 56,485.
 Males constitute 52% of the population and females 48%.
 Sendhwa has an average literacy rate of 63%, higher than the national average of 59.5%: male literacy is 70%, and female literacy is 55%.
 In Sendhwa, 17% of the population is under 6 years of age.

+Economy

+Sendhwa is primarily agricultural and forest lands.
+Mechanised farming has only been recently introduced.
+Cotton is a big crop, as are pulses, such as mung beans and moth beans.

+Government

+Sendhawa Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.

+Administration

+Sendhwa is a Municipality city in district of Barwani, Madhya Pradesh.
+The Sendhwa city is divided into 24 wards for which elections are held every 5 years.

+Sendhwa Municipality has total administration over 10,108 houses to which it supplies basic amenities like water and sewerage.
+It is also authorize to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.